BCDA-APS/urRobot/docs/usage.md

 to use either of those display managers.
 The below examples will show the caQtDM GUIs, however the MEDM and CSS-Phoebus versions are nearly identical.
 Users are encouraged to create their own GUIs in addition to the ones provided for more specific needs.

+## Logging
+The UR robot EPICS driver uses [spdlog](https://github.com/gabime/spdlog) for logging.
+By default you will only see log messages from the UR robot driver in the IOC console with "info", "warning", or "error" severity, however if you'd like to see additional messages (with "debug" severity), you can set the "SPDLOG_LEVEL" environent variable before running the IOC.
+The easiest way is to add the following command to your your .bashrc: `export SPDLOG_LEVEL=debug,mylogger=trace`.

 ## Main Menu